Glock 9mm | 7 Best Glock 9mm Pistols [2022]

 Glock 48/ 48 MOS

 The Glock 48 and 48 MOS are the thinking man's Glock 9mm for concealed carry.
-The 48 has all the capability of a Glock 19 but in a slimmer, sleeker package.
-The MOS model adds a frame rail and a milled slide for use with an optic.
+The 48 has a lot of the capabilities of a Glock 19 but in a slimmer package.
+The MOS model adds a frame rail and an optic cut for red dots that use the Shield RMSc footprint.

 The Glock 48 uses some Gen 5 components, including some trigger components and the Glock Marksman Barrel, which has been found to be much more accurate than the polygonally rifled barrels of previous generations.

-The standard model has 10+1 capacity, but Shield Arms S15 magazines (along with an upgraded mag catch button) give the gun 15+1 capacity…same as a Glock 19, but with a shorter trigger reach and slimmer grip for much easier concealment.
+The standard model has 10+1 capacity, but Shield Arms S15 magazines (along with an upgraded mag catch) give the gun 15+1 capacity…same as a Glock 19, but with a shorter trigger reach and slimmer grip for much easier concealment.

-Some people get hung up on the 4.2-inch barrel, but those who have seen the light that grip length and shape matter more (the barrel is below your belt and therefore the length doesn't matter!) find the Glock 48 and 48 MOS a near perfect balance of easy to shoot and easy to carry and conceal.
+Some people get hung up on the 4.2-inch barrel, but those who have seen the light that grip length and shape matter more (the barrel is below your belt and therefore the length doesn't matter!) find the Glock 48 and 48 MOS strike a slightly better balance between shootability and ease of carrying.

 Glock 34